 For the purpose of this Zoning Bylaw, alterations meeting the criteria set forth in this subsection C.3 shall not be deemed to increase the nonconforming nature of the structure, and are allowable as a matter of right.
-Upon determination of the Building Inspector that this sub-section C.3 is complied with, the Building Inspector may issue a building permit for the alterations.
+Upon determination of the Building Commissioner that this sub-section C.3 is complied with, the Building Commissioner may issue a building permit for the alterations.
 This provision does not preclude the Zoning Board of Appeals from determining that other alterations, extensions or reconstruction to a legally existing, nonconforming single or two family home do not increase the nonconforming nature of the structure.

 - D. Nonconforming Uses.
 The Board of Appeals may grant a special permit to change or substantially extend a nonconforming use only if it determines that such change or extension shall not be substantially more detrimental than the existing nonconforming use to the neighborhood. - E. Nonconforming Structures Other Than One-Family and Two-Family Dwellings.
 A legally pre-existing nonconforming building or structure may be structurally altered, enlarged or reconstructed provided that such alteration, enlargement or reconstruction is in compliance with the applicable dimensional regulations and does not increase the extent of the nonconformity, provided that the Board of Appeals determines by the grant of a special permit that such alteration, enlargement or reconstruction will not be substantially more detrimental than the existing nonconforming structure to the neighborhood. - F. Abandonment or Non-Use.
 Any nonconforming use that has been abandoned, or not used for more than two years, shall lose any protected nonconforming status, and shall be subject to all of the provisions of this Zoning Bylaw.
-(Amended 11/16/15) - G. Change.
-Once changed to a conforming use, no structure or land shall revert to a nonconforming use without obtaining a variance from the Zoning Board of Appeals.